 - Faculty members need to make themselves accessible – through office hours, open office doors, availability on campus – but students need to take advantage of the opportunities provided.
 If a faculty member has office hours (almost all do) students need to take advantage of those times – even if it is just to stop in to say hello.
 Students can make appointments with professors, or chat with them in the hall.
 A caring relationship is almost always a two-way relationship.

 - Students need to be willing to share some information with their professors – and to be honest.
-It is difficult for a professor to show caring if a student does not share information about himself, his background, his difficulties, or even his learning style.
+It is difficult for a professor to show caring if a student does not share information, their background, their difficulties, or even their learning style.
 Students might inadvertently set up barriers by avoiding difficult or uncomfortable conversations.

-- When a student has a professor who does seem to care about him, he needs to think about caring back.
+- When a student has a professor who does seem to care about them, they need to think about caring back.
 Professors are people, too, and respond more warmly to someone who also cares about them.
 The partnership of caring builds the relationship.

 Students need to do their best work in the classroom, and academics are a key focus of the college experience.
 But students have a life outside of the classroom too, as do faculty members.
 The more that both students and professors can work on establishing and growing their relationships, the more that everyone will feel cared for – and the more everyone will thrive.